LoyolaChicagoBooks/operatingsystems/source/introduction.rst

 #.
 At any command prompt, issue the command 'shutdown'.
 #.
 Wait for a few seconds
 #.
-When you see 'd0p0s0»' on the screen, power down the VM.
+When you see "MINIX will now be shut down …" on the screen, power down the VM.

-In our experience, suspending the VM only works about 2 out of 3 times in Virtual Box.
+In our experience, suspending the VM rather than powering down does not work consistently in Minix.
+This is better supported by other guest operating systems like Linux / Windows / OSX

 Crash Course on the UNIX Shell
 ------------------------------